 EPS Policies Imply Actions, Not Targets

-The EPS contains policy levers that imply specific actions (with one exception: the Renewable Portfolio Standard).
-Examples include taxing carbon emissions, setting a fuel economy standard for trucks, retiring industrial facilities early, afforesting or reforesting a specific amount of land, and so forth.
+The EPS generally contains policy levers that imply specific actions, such as applying a tax to carbon emissions, setting a fuel economy standard for trucks, retiring industrial facilities early, afforesting or reforesting a specific amount of land, and so forth.
 However, some things that are “policies” in the real world do not imply specific actions, but rather, set a target to be met via unknown actions.
 For example, a carbon cap (as in a cap-and-trade system) specifies a total allowable quantity of emissions but does not specify which actions will be undertaken to meet that target.

-This does not mean that the EPS cannot help a user understand the effect of a policy that sets a target.
-The truth is that there are many (likely infinitely many) different combinations of actions that would result in compliance with the target.
-The Testing Policy Permutations Python script developed for use with the model enables users to search across many of combinations of policy settings to find ones that optimize particular outputs.
+The fact that most policies in the EPS imply actions does not mean that the EPS cannot help a user understand the effect of a policy that sets a target.
+In fact, there are many (likely infinitely many) different combinations of actions that would result in compliance with an achievable target.
+The Testing Policy Permutations Python script enables users to search across many of combinations of policy settings to find ones that optimize particular outputs.
 For example, if a user has a maximum allowable carbon emissions in mind (a carbon cap), he/she can perform thousands of runs of the model while varying policies of interest, discard all of the results with carbon emissions in excess of the cap, and sort the remaining scenarios by another metric of interest (such as least cost).
 The result will be a set of policies that imply specific actions that, when taken together, achieve the emissions target at least cost.